Hunslet R.L.F.C.: 2010–present: Promotions and silverware

 In 2010 Paul March led Hunslet to their first silverware for over 11 years by securing the Co-operative Championship 1 title, and subsequent survival in 2011.

 In 2012, Barry Eaton took over as coach.
 In 2014 Hunslet won the Grand Final after extra time against Oldham, thus gaining promotion to the Championship.
 Barry Eaton left in late January 2016 to join Leeds Rhinos and was replaced by his assistant coach and former Hunslet Hawks player Matt Bramald.
 Bramald left the club at the end of the 2016 season having completed his contract.
 He was replaced by former Hunslet player James Coyle.

 Hunslet Hawks returned to their original name of Hunslet RLFC for the 2017 season following an overwhelming fan vote in favour of their original name.
 Fans were then asked to choose between the clubs' original 'Rampant Lion' crest and the 'Phoenix Rising' crest adopted by the club in 1973 when the club was reformed.
 Fans voted 54% to 46% in favour of the lion.

+On 13 October 2024, Hunslet earned promotion to the championship after beating Swinton 22-20 in the relegation/promotion playoff match.

+In the 2025 RFL Championship season, Hunslet finished bottom of the table recording just two wins all year.